nmoua90/Hoonigan/Git Tutorial Readme/Tutorial.md

 When done, you'll UPDATE YOUR LOCAL FILES, by typing the following:

 			git add .
-			git commit -m 'Add a message, that tells wht updates you did.'
+			git commit -m 'Add a message, that tells what updates you did.'

 Then PUSH the local updates onto YOUR GITHUB REPOSITORY via: